 Park the car safely onto the side of the road and inspect for gas leaks under your car.
 Placing a piece of cardboard under the car may help you easily find where it’s coming from.

-If any of your gas lines, fuel tank, or any component of the fuel system is leaking, you shouldn’t try to drive the car anymore.
+If any of your gas lines, fuel tanks, or any component of the fuel system is leaking, you shouldn’t try to drive the car anymore.
 If the leakage is rather large, the fuel pressure could rupture the line and the fuel would stop being properly delivered to the injectors.
 The engine would starve pretty quickly and it would simply stop running, leaving you stranded somewhere on the road.

 In fact, everything modifying the internal combustion of the engine and making it any less than perfect can make your car smell like gas.
 A dirty engine air filter, old spark plugs, a malfunctioning MAF and every faulty component from the intake, exhaust or ignition system can cause a car’s exhaust fumes to smell like gas.